National Congress of Australia's First Peoples: Operation

 According to its 2017 submission to the Australian Charities and Not-for-profits Commission:National Congress of Australia's First Peoples ("National Congress") is the national elected and representative body for Aboriginal and Torres Strait Islander Peoples in Australia.
 Established in 2010, National Congress has grown from inception to comprise and serve over 180 organisations and almost 9000 individual members.
 National Congress advocates for self-determination and the implementation of the United Nations Declaration on the Rights of Indigenous peoples.
 National Congress believes it is essential that Aboriginal and Torres Strait Islander people are central participants in decisions impacting on our lives and communities, and in all areas including our lands, health, education, law, governance and economic empowerment.
 We promote respect for our cultures and recognition as the core of our national heritage.
 National Congress has focused its energies on Aboriginal and Torres Strait Islander recognition and status of our rights, including the areas of health, education, land and sea rights, social justice, Constitutional reform and sovereignty.
 Additionally National Congress has been heavily involved in a wide range of other matters, including political relations, cultural maintenance and development, revitalisation of our languages, treaty discussions, employment and economic empowerment, housing, family violence, children and youth safety, disabilities, governance and leadership.
 In our role as the voice of Australia's First Peoples and as a product of consultation with our members and communities, National Congress provides expert perspectives on important issues affecting our Peoples.
 National Congress has been centrally involved in providing context and articulating the importance of: the 1967 referendum 50th Anniversary, Closing the Gap, the Federal Budget, the 'Change the Date' campaign and consultation with various arms of the United Nations amongst others.

 Reception

 Australian Human Rights Commissioner Mick Gooda welcomed the formation as a milestone moment for Indigenous Australians.
 Northern Land Council CEO Kim Hill also welcomed the formation of the Congress.
 Aboriginal activist Noel Pearson criticised the Congress as "a blackfella's wailing wall".
-Australian conservative journalist and political commentator Andrew Bolt described the Congress as funding "professional Aborigines" instead of Aboriginal people "you imagine your taxes helping".

 2019 closure

-In 2013 the Australian government withdrew funding of National Congress.
+In 2013 the Australian Government withdrew funding of National Congress.
 It was forced out of operation in July 2019 after its reserves had been exhausted.
 At that time the company had about 10,000 members and 180 affiliated community organisations.

 Ken Wyatt, then the recently appointed Minister for Indigenous Australians in the Morrison government, made a decision not to revive the organisation.